edrys-org/edrys/README.md

 ---

-Edrys is an online live teaching app and a collaborative ecosystem for creating and sharing remote teaching experiences.
+Edrys is an online live teaching app and a collaborative ecosystem for remote teaching.
-It allows teachers to emulate real-life classrooms very easily and develop and share new class designs with other educators.

 ## ✨ Features